njwest/Sazerac/README.md

 # Sazerac

-A VueJS-ready GraphQL API written in Elixir on Phoenix
+A VueJS-ready GraphQL API written in Elixir on Phoenix.

-## Getting Started
+## Running this API

 * Clone the repo
 * Install dependencies with `mix deps.get`